Source:Government Portal for Information and Forms (Republic of Lebanon)

 Posted: Monday, February 10, 2014 Updated: Monday, January 14, 2019

-The Government of Lebanon, through a statement by Prime Minister Najib Mikati, has declared Thursday, February 14, 2013, as a non-working public holiday to, once more, commemorate the anniversary of the 2005 assassination of Prime Minister Rafik Hariri.
+The Government of Lebanon has declared Friday, February 14, 2014, as a non-working public holiday to, once more, commemorate the anniversary of the 2005 assassination of Prime Minister Rafik Hariri.

-The aforementioned Tuesday, February 14, 2012, non-working public holiday was not included in the list of official 2013 Lebanese public holidays, published at the end of last year (30-Nov-2012).
+The aforementioned Tuesday, February 14, 2012, non-working public holiday was not included in the list of official 2014 Lebanese public holidays, published at the end of last year (2013-12-21).